There is significant uncertainty surrounding the structure of the global energy system in a net-zero world.

 CCUS can be combined with bioenergy (BECCS) in the power and industrial sectors to create a negative-emissions energy source.
 In the IPCC net-zero scenarios, the negative emissions produced using BECCS range from 5-10 Gt CO2.
 Again, this is higher than in Net Zero, where the negative emissions from BECCS reach around 1.5 Gt CO2 by 2050.

 There are a variety of other negative emission technologies (NETs).
 These technologies are not modelled explicitly in Net Zero, which explores a possible pathway in which the energy system almost fully decarbonizes without significant use of NETs.
-Even so, these NETs may play an increasingly important role as the world seeks to reduce all GHG emissions to net zero, offsetting any continuing emissions from hard-to-abate sources in the energy system and the wider economy, such as agriculture, as well as any overshoots in the carbon budget.
+Even so, these NETs may play an increasingly important role as the world seeks to reduce all GHG to net zero, offsetting any continuing emissions from hard-to-abate sources in the energy system and the wider economy, such as agriculture, as well as any overshoots in the carbon budget.

 In particular, natural climate solutions (NCS), which includes forest and peat restoration and various forms of enhanced land management, generate emissions savings in the IPCC net-zero scenarios ranging from -3 to +7 Gt CO2e (where the ‘negative saving’ reflect the risk that land use deteriorates over time adding to emissions).